Daniel Norris: Chicago Cubs

 On March 19, 2022, Norris officially agreed to a one-year contract with the Chicago Cubs.
 He was designated for assignment on July 17, 2022.
 He was released on July 23.

 Detroit Tigers (second stint)

 On July 26, 2022, Norris signed a minor league contract with the Detroit Tigers.
 He was assigned to the Triple-A Toledo Mud Hens.
 Norris was called up from Toledo on August 11.
-He recorded 2 wins pitching in 14 games and became a free agent at the end of the season.
+He recorded two wins in 14 games, and became a free agent at the end of the season.